 I have done research in the fields of photometry, quasars and gravitational lensing (Cand.
 Scient/Master’s thesis) as well as gamma-ray bursts and their host galaxies (PhD level).
-I have published books on popular astronomy and written many articles and blog posts on astronomy and celestial events.
+I have published several papers in refereed journals, published books on popular astronomy, and written many articles and blog posts on astronomy and celestial events.
 My public outreach experience also includes projects like the International Year of Astronomy 2009 and various local astronomy events in Oslo, Norway.
+Due to illness I am no longer active as a researcher.

-In the following I provide some supplementary information taken from my old website (approx. 1999–2009) at the Institute of Theoretical Astrophysics, University of Oslo, Norway.
+In the following I provide some supplementary information taken from my old website at the Institute of Theoretical Astrophysics, University of Oslo, Norway.

 Popular science publications